fedeghe/malta/README.md

 -----

     $ malta templateFile outDirectory

 - **templateFile**
 is the base template used as base file.
 Note that the extension will be inherited by output files.

 - **outDirectory**
 is the folder where the output files will be written in.

+Seen that most of times it would be handy to engage many builds at once it`s possible to start Malta as follows:

+	$ malta list.json

+where *list.json* is a file containing one or more pairs, that commits Malta to build more than one file in one shot:

+- **list.json** :

+	    {
+    		"common.less" : "../../public_html/css",
+    		"common.js" : "../../public_html/js",
+    		...
+    	}

 placeholders
 ------------